 Another frosting tip is to add a teaspoon of pure vanilla extract to canned frosting to cut down on the sweetness and to add more richness.

 Choose pure vanilla extract.
 Do not use imitation vanilla extract or imitation vanilla flavor.
-These products contain Propylene Glycol typically made from palm oil.
+These products typically contain Propylene Glycol which is typically made from palm oil.
 Using pure extracts are a way to make desserts without palm oil.
 You can add pure almond extract, pure peppermint extract, and others.

 Add butter to canned frosting.
 Butter is palm oil free as long as it’s real butter.
 If you want to cut down on sweetness, use regular butter and not sweet cream butter.
 Choosing salted butter will also cut down on the sweetness in store-bought frosting.
 Choose grass-fed butter when possible.